csound-flossmanual/csound-floss/book/14-c-amplitude-and-pitch-tracking.md

-The hump over the word spoken during the third and fourth time divisions initially seem erroneous but it is a result of greater amplitude excursion into the negative domain.
+The hump over the word spoken during the third and fourth time divisions initially seem erroneous but it is a result of greater amplitude excursion into the negative domain.&nbsp;
 [follow](https://csound.com/docs/manual/follow.html) provides a
 better reflection of absolute peak amplitude.